intel/nauta/docs/user-guide/actions/getting_started.md

 ## Inference

-To perform inference testing (using predict batch command in this example) you need to:
+To perform inference testing (using predict batch command in this example), you need to:

 1. Prepare the data for model input.